 Clinical Solutions revenue was \$4.8 million for the 2020 Successor Period, \$1.3 million for the 2019 Successor Period, and minimal for the 2019 Predecessor Period.
-The increase in Clinical Solutions revenue was primarily attributable to an increased number of customers and higher average revenue per customer.
+The increase in Clinical Solutions revenue was primarily attributable, in roughly equal measure, to an increased volume of customers and higher average revenue per customer.
 Clinical Solutions products were introduced beginning in 2017.